-While the answer may not quite be black and white, we can tell you how it works and why it has helped many couples.
+While the answer may not be black and white, we can tell you how it works and why it has helped many couples.
 To further help you understand how couples therapy works or how does marriage counseling work, let’s first establish what constitutes marriage counseling.

 What is marriage counseling?

 The marriage counselors or the marriage therapist’s recommendations for resolving theissues in marriage depend on the specific situation because no two couples or relationships are alike, even though there are common issues that a lot of couples face.

-Not everyone is comfortable discussing their private affairs with a stranger and some even worry that marriage counseling means that they’ve failed in their marriage.
+Not everyone is comfortable discussing their private affairs with a stranger, and some even worry that couples counseling means that they’ve failed in their marriage.
 This is not at all the case.

 Many times a couple will keep having the same arguments over and over without knowing how to get to the root of what’s causing the argument in the first place.

-- You keep having the same argument over again
+You keep having the same argument over again

-- Your spouse has cheated on you
+Your spouse has cheated on you

-- You’ve had an affair or are considering having one
+You’ve had an affair or are considering having one

 It also doesn’t have to be a last resort or something you turn to only when one of you is ready to call it quits; it can help a newly married couple that’s just looking for tools for a good marriage or a couple that’s been together a while and wants to stay that way.

 Marriage counseling works because it offers couples: